cwarden45/Bastu_Cat_Genome/README.md

 I started to work on collecting samples on 3/25/2023.
 Each kit contained 2 strips.  *I encountered a problem with Bastu trying to bite the strip, which caused damage to the pad used for an accessment*.
 This involved throwing out both strips for the **first** kit.

+**Darwin's Cats (beta version, $149 for kit that is normally $249, free shipping, Order #XXX)**:

+On 5/21/2024, I received an e-mail that Darwin's Ark was started for cats.

+I will update this page when I place an order.
 I also opened the **second** kit on 3/25/2023.
 I think Bastu was over-stimulated, and it became harder to swab along the gums.
 So, instead, I tested a strip on *myself*.
 Unlike when the strip was used in Bastu's mouth, the wet strip stayed a slightly darker shade of yellow when used on my mouth.
 Although I could not get a complete covering without damaging the pad, the part that was moistened in Bastu's mouth was more of a shade of blue.